Dec 26, 2009

 And to fight such rampant corruptions, it is even more unbelievable for the PM to make the following statements as highlighted in red followed by comments in yellow:

-task force was made by the Cabinet at its meeting yesterday because it felt there was a need to look into any wrongdoings closely.
+The decision to form the task force was made by the Cabinet at its meeting yesterday because it felt there was a need to look into any wrongdoings closely.

 Well, the AG's reports have already identified the wrongdoings with all the relevant proofs.
 Is there any need to look closely anymore, like starting to investing all over again?